aaronlohner/nyc-dashboard/README.md

 # NYC Dashboard

-A Bokeh dashboard that shows the difference in response time to complaints filed through the 311 service in New York City by zipcode for the year 2020.
-Created for the purpose of an assignment for the course *COMP 598 - Topics in Computer Science (Data Science)*, taught by Professor Derek Ruths, 2021.
+A Bokeh dashboard that shows the difference in response time to complaints filed through the 311 service in New York City by zip code for the year 2020.

 ## Usage
 Compare differing response times by zipcode using the dropdown menus on the [dashboard website](http://35.183.203.111:8080/nyc_dash?username=nyc&password=iheartnyc).